Landscapers, golf courses, & municipal urban greening

 Reduced mortality

-Using Biochar when planting new trees, laying down turf or in landscaping results in fewer tree and plant mortalities, healthier lawns, lower maintence costs, improved water use and nutrient conservation.
+Using Biochar when planting new trees, laying down turf, or in landscaping results in fewer tree and plant mortalities, healthier lawns, lower maintenance costs, improved water use, and nutrient conservation.

 Boosting Urban Soils

-Biochar works equally well in urban greening projects, decompacting soils in planters, medians and public spaces, creating stronger, more resilient urban trees, and capturing contaminants from (non-point-source) runoff.
+Biochar works equally well in urban greening projects, decompacting soils in planters, medians, and public spaces.
+The creates stronger, more resilient urban trees - as well as captures contaminants from (non-point-source) runoff.

 SoilCarbonReserves_Icon.png

-Biochar is being used by golf course developers and managers to reduce water consumption, improve nutrient management, and to reduce the wash-through of contaminants and fertelizers into groundwater.
+Biochar is being used by sports fields and golf course developers to reduce water consumption, improve nutrient management, and reduce the wash-through of contaminants and fertilizers into groundwater.

 How can we help?